-The areas of traditional division of responsibilities (map)
+Traditional division of responsibilities

 Properties are responsible for the following:

-- Properties are mainly responsible for the removal of dirt, litter and loose items from streets – that is, keeping streets clean.
+Removal of dirt, litter and loose items from streets – that is, keeping streets clean.

-- Properties are responsible for cleaning sidewalks at their sites and roadways to the centre line but no more than 15 metres from the curb, or 24 metres if there are plants on the street.
+Cleaning sidewalks at their sites and roadways to the centre line but no more than 15 metres from the curb, or 24 metres if there are plants on the street.

-- Properties are responsible for emptying waste containers at bus and tram stops if the stops are on a sidewalk at the property.
+Emptying waste containers at bus and tram stops if the stops are on a sidewalk at the property.

 The City is responsible for the following:

-- The Urban Environment Division cleans squares and any sections of streets with plants.
+The Urban Environment Division cleans squares and any sections of streets with plants.

-- The City is responsible for sidewalks and bikeways at City-managed property and parks.
+Sidewalks and bikeways at City-managed property and parks.
 The City Survey Services carries out the work at property and the Citizen and Corporate services at parks.
 The same division applies to waste containers on streets.

-The areas of total street maintenance responsibility (map)
+Total street maintenance responsibility